Type of contract

 Your employer can only change the terms of your contract if you agree to the changes OR the contract says they can do so.
 Even if the contracts says your employer can do this they may still be acting unlawfully if they go about it in an unreasonable way.

 Our employment lawyers regularly advise clients on the type of contract they have and what this means for their rights.
 Some clients will ask us to review their contracts before they sign or help them negotiate better terms.

 We regularly act for clients in tribunal and the civil courts where contracts rights have been breached (e.g. unpaid salary or bonus claims), as well defending employees accused of breach of contract.

 We also provide comprehensive employment contract advice and representation in relation to post-termination restrictive covenants (specific clauses in a contract that typically seek to restrict your freedom to work elsewhere or with former clients and colleagues).

-If you have been dismissed or threatened with dismissal and want advice you can telephone our employment contract advice team direct on 020 7653 3222 or email us firstname.lastname@example.org.
+If you want advice about your contract you can telephone our team direct on 020 7653 3222 or email us email@example.com.